TotalTS/pokeceladon/README.md

 # Pokémon Celadon Version

 This hack is designed as an upgrade to the original Pokémon Red, Blue, and Green, aiming to enhance the classic experience and expanding it with new content.
 It features a personal pick of improved graphics, restored elements, expanded events, and a post-game with new areas and challenges.
-Started this project a long time ago and some ideas changed, but I'm commited to finish it now: https://web.archive.org/web/20180903101807/https://hax.iimarckus.org/topic/7257/
+Started this project a long time ago and some ideas changed, but I'm committed to finish it now: https://web.archive.org/web/20180903101807/https://hax.iimarckus.org/topic/7257/

 This hack is intended to be played in Super Gameboy mode to appreciate a variety of new graphics and palettes.